Search This Blog

 SQL Server's Buffer Cache: How to Calculate Dirty Page Sizes

 Primarily, the buffer cache's job is to reduce the amount of time SQL Server spends reading data from the disk.
-It does this by keeping frequently used data in memory, which is much faster to access than disk storage.
+It does this by keeping frequently accessed data in memory, which is much faster to access than disk storage.

 To calculate the size of the dirty pages in buffer cache, SQL Server exposes some meta data regarding the pages in buffer cache through sys.dm_os_buffer_descriptors DMV.
+Though I am not a fan, this still is the primary way to ascertain and monitor the size of dirty pages.

 If you have VIEW SERVER STATE permission or, the SYSDBA role membership, you can query sys.dm_os_buffer_descriptors, mostly to get some summary information as it only contains the meta data.
 The below query is an example of such, which returns the ratio/percentage of dirty pages against the overall/total size of the buffer cache.